fmilburn3/dAISy_marinetraffic/README.md

 # dAISy_marinetraffic
 This Energia sketch uses dAISy and the Texas Instruments CC3200 LaunchPad or CC3100 BoosterPack to create a low cost shore based AIS station that reports data to MarineTraffic.

-Released into the public domain
+This code is released in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 Created by Frank Milburn, January 2015
 * @gmtii at 43oh.com published a sketch for the ESP8266 from the starting framework of this code was derived